 A star’s luminosity depends heavily upon its mass.
 The more massive a main sequence star, the more luminosity it will exhibit.
 The color of a main sequence star is an indication of the star’s temperature.
 Hotter stars will appear blue or white and cooler stars appear red or orange.
 The mass of a star will also influence its lifespan.
 The more mass a star has, the shorter its lifespan will be.

 After burning for billions of years, a main sequence star will eventually exhaust its fuel supply as the majority of its hydrogen is converted into helium through nuclear fusion.
-The excess helium will then cause the star’s temperature to increase.
+At this point in the life cycle of a star, the excess helium causes the star’s temperature to increase.
 When this occurs, the star will expand to become a red giant.

 Red giants are bright red in color.
 They are also larger and much more luminous than main sequence stars.
 As the red giant’s core continues to collapse under the force of gravity, it will become dense enough to convert its remaining supply of helium into carbon.
 This occurs over an approximately 100 million year period, until it is time for the star to die.
 Just as mass will dictate the luminosity of a star, it also will determine the manner of a star’s death.